 General fund - The general fund is the Authority's primary operating fund.
-It accounts for all financial resources of the Authority, except those reported in another fund.
+It accounts for all financial resources of the Authority, except those accounted for and reported in another fund.

-Parking fund - The parking fund is used to account for all financial resources of the Authority relating to the public parking system, except for the debt service and some capital expenditures from the general fund.
+Parking fund - The parking fund is used to account for all financial resources of the Authority relating to the public parking system, except for some debt service and capital expenditures from the general fund.